atomicdata-dev/atomic-data-docs/README.md

 ## Concepts

+The base URL for following concepts will be `https://atomicdata.dev/core/`.

 ### Atom

 The smallest possible piece of meaningful data.
 Comparable with an RDF Triple / Statement \([read more about relation to RDF here](rdf.md)\).
 An Atom consists of a: